• Skip to primary navigation

 • Add in the meatballs in an even layer.

 • Top with an even layer of the potato waffles and transfer to the oven.
-Bake for 35 minutes, or until meatballs are cooked through.
+Bake for 35 minutes, or until the waffles are golden and the meatballs are cooked through.

 Hold back on the salt.
 You can switch to no-added sugar baked beans.
 Don’t worry about the paprika, it doesn’t make the meal spicy.